 The Waikanae Community Board does not support the proposed new boundaries.
-The Waikanae Community Board have worked with Council previously to realign our ward boundaries to reflect the community of interest within our Ward.
+The Waikanae Community Board have worked with Council previously to realign our ward boundaries to reflect the

 Is there anything else you'd like to say to guide councillors' thinking on the representation review?